 NOTE: Expats usually need to pass a medical examination in order to get approved for private health insurance in Germany.

 Cost of Health Insurance for Expats in Germany

-The cost of health insurance for foreign nationals can vary from the system, employment status and other factors such as family status, age etc. Here is a brief explanation of the tariffs of private and public health insurance plans in Germany.
+The cost of health insurance for foreign nationals can vary on the system, employment status and other factors such as family status, age etc. Here is a brief explanation of the tariffs on private and public health insurance plans in Germany.

 The contribution to statutory health coverage is determined on the basis of the monthly income earned by the expat.
 However, there is a minimum contribution that has to be paid, even if you earn little or nothing at all.

 As far as the monthly cost is concerned, this is capped at the monthly maximum rate for public health insurance.

 Expats can expect to pay about 14.6 % of their income up to a maximum income limit (€56,250 per year).